fredericoramos78/play-scala-angular/README.md

 # play-scala-angularjs

-This is a bootstrap for building projects using Play 2.x (w/ Scala) and all frontend controlled with AngularJS.
+This is a bootstrap for building projects using Play 2.x (w/ Scala) and all frontend controlled with Angular2.
+So all frontend components, like html files, CSS and Javascript controllers and logic is placed under "ui/" directory, which is managed by Angular2 and Webpack.
+The backend side of the application should be coded in Scala, using the Play! structure of <code>Controllers</code> and serviced as WS-like APIs so that the frontend logic can call them.

-Also in the frontend, for managing web dependencies this template uses RequireJS.
-As layout template it is using some Bootstrap minimal template and other few libraries linking Bootstrap and AngularJS.

-In the persistence layer this template considers using MongoDB, but the dependency is there only to make sure the example core compiles and run.
+There is no layout template applyed here, so you can decide to add Bootstrap or Material2.

 Powered by Play!
-2.5 and Scala 0.13.12
+2.6 and Scala 0.13.15.